 221 Social Problems 4 s.h.

-Social and physical disorganization including poverty and unemployment, crime and delinquency, race relations, population.
+Social and physical disorganization, including poverty and unemployment, crime and delinquency, race relations, population.
 Prerequisite: SOC 101.

-- 233 Interviewing Techniques 3 s.h.
-(SW) - 239 Empathy Listening 1 s.h.
-Skills (SW)
+233 Interviewing Techniques 3 s.h.
+(SW)

+- 239 Empathy Listening 1 s.h.
+Skills (SW) - 307 Psychology of Aging 3 s.h.
+(GER\/PSY)

-308 Organized Sport in Contemporary Society
+308 Organized Sport in 3 s.h.
+Contemporary Society

-Contemporary Society 3 s.h.
 An examination of the impact of sport on the American character, economy and political scene.
 The many dimensions of this phenomenon are considered: crowd behavior, collective violence and consumerism.
 Analysis of the occupational subcultures in the work world of sport is included in this study as well.

-316 Group Dynamics and Discussion Techniques (PSY/SPH)
+316 Group Dynamics and 4 s.h.
+Discussion Techniques (PSY\/SPH)

-318 Parenting and Child Management
+318 Parenting and Child 3 s.h.
+Management

-Child Management 3 s.h.